Archaeology-ABM/NASSA-hub/guide-for-submissions.md

 ![](/assets/images/guide/check-fail.png)

 In most cases, the problem has an easy solution.
-When having a fail test, click on "Details".
-The next screen will show you in "Validation" the console printout of nassa-hs execution and accuse what was found missing.
+When having a failed test, click on "Details".
+The next screen will show you, in "Validation", the console printout of the nassa-hs execution and indicate what was found missing.

 ![](/assets/images/guide/check-fail-2.png)